Terms of Service

 Fluxer is a communication and community platform.
 You can send and receive messages, files, and media; create, manage, and participate in Communities; engage in voice and video communications; build and moderate Communities around shared interests; and subscribe to Plutonium for premium features and benefits.

-Your use must always comply with these terms, our Community Guidelines, and applicable laws.
+Your use must comply with these terms, our Community Guidelines, and applicable laws.

 3.2 What you must not do